-Hi there!
-Let me tell you a little about my professional life-work, the services I offer, my philosiophy about healing and change, and the areas of practice that I prefer to focus on these days.
+So let me tell you a little about my professional life-work, the services I offer, my philosiophy about healing and change, and the areas of practice that I prefer to focus on.
 Technically, I'm a clinical psychologist, personal coach, and certified holistic health care professional.
 For more than 25 years, I've helped clients work their vital edges and craft integral life change.
 From coaching, to counselling, to deep therapy, I offer clients a full spectrum of services to match their needs.

 I believe that we each have the capacity to create and maintain an authentic and deeply satisfying life.
-My belief isn't based on wishful New Age thinking nor is it a manifestation of New Millennium Narcissism.
-It is founded on a deep, reality-based appreciation of just what we are capable of... all of us.
+This belief isn't a manifestation of wishful thinking or the new millennium narcissism; it is founded on a deep, reality-based appreciation of just what we are capable of... all of us.
 The corollary of that, of course, is that nothing is more common in this world than great potential.
 Why then, do so few people seem to create truly amazing lives for themselves?
-Some of the more common reasons are this: many do not believe they have the abilities they do; many don't know what they really want out of life; and many who do know what they want don't know how to move their lives in that direction.
+A few of the most common reasons are this: many do not believe they have the abilities they do; many don't know what they really want out of life; and many who do know what they want don't know how to move their lives in that direction.
 Probably the greatest hinderace, however, is that in our Western culture we tend to look for what we deeply want and truly need in all the wrong places.
 My personal vision of this extraordinary life is found in the concept of Deep Living. which you will find information on elsewhere in this site.

 Regarding counselling and therapy, I am officially a gerneralist and have helped people with most forms of psychological / behavioural problems; however, areas of particular expertise include holistic health care and posttraumatic stress reactions.
 In addition, I created the One Year Marriage model and counsel couples who wish to follow its principles.
 I have placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being, but remain registered as a psychologist in the Province of Ontario (CPO #2986).